 When I had my son I felt fine for a few weeks, but then I suddenly really started to struggle.
-It started with chronic insomnia for me (which in hindsight I now think was due to PTSD), which quickly turned into anxiety, and then lead to depression as I beat myself up for not being able to cope, and not having the bond that everyone speaks of.
+It started with chronic insomnia for me (which in hindsight I now think was due to PTSD), which quickly turned into anxiety.
+That then lead to depression as I beat myself up for not being able to cope, and not having the bond that everyone speaks of.

-I asked for help quite quickly as the change was very marked, but it did take a long time to find the right therapy to help me.
+I asked for help quite quickly as the change was very marked.
+But it did take a long time to find the right therapy to help me.
 Not wanting to go on medication didn’t help me – I would encourage any mums reading this to try medication if they are struggling as it does seem to be the quickest fix!
 But obviously you have to (like me) do what is right for you.

-In hindsight I did struggle pre-natally.
+In hindsight I did struggle prenatally.
 I realised this a while ago.
-But I totally didn’t notice whilst I was pregnant as mental health wasn’t on my radar at all.
+But I didn’t totally notice whilst I was pregnant, as mental health wasn’t on my radar at all.
 And as I was pregnant, I was expecting to feel different anyway.